|

 David Palmer David Burness, a lifestyle farmer on 15 acres at Tatong, took us through his 24 years working in a SA bank, followed by five years for an Adelaide law firm and 14 years working for Deakin University in Brisbane, before buying his Tatong farm in 2007.
 But before he went to live on the farm, he married an eastern Russian called Maria, when friends told him couldn't farm without a wife.
 But no regrets on either front, because she has taken him to visit numerous relatives around Vladivostock, which while experiencing a vastly different culture, he has enjoyed greatly.
 David initially bought for the farm, a couple of Square Meater beef cattle, a Murray Grey derivative.
 But they ended up with 13 head on the property which he allowed was a little over stocked.
 That included bulls Thunder and Hoover, one of whom lifted him over a high fence with David's shoulders subsequently requiring surgery.
 Now only a couple of Alpacas remain to supply fibre for Maria's spinning needs.
 In the second hour, a first for Stock and Land and rather out of left field, David reflecting on his Deakin days, engaged us in an 80 question learning styles questionnaire, to psychologically evaluate whether we were activists, reflectors, theorists or pragmatists.
 I and a couple of others were definitely rated as pragmatists.
 David Burness Our guest speaker on Tuesday 1 August at 10am is Luke Marple, local farmer and stock and station agent.

-About 'Stock and Land'Are you a regular watcher of Landline, a reader of Country News, Stock and Land or The Weekly Times?
-Did you grow up on a farm, are you still on the farm, are you engaged in agribusiness, or did you downshift into Benalla?
-Perhaps you studied/taught food and agriculture related courses or worked in an area related to agriculture?
-Or perhaps, like most of us, you are interested in where food comes from.
-Meeting Times1st Tuesday of the month 10 am to 12 midday
+About 'Stock and Land'Are you a regular viewer of Landline or a reader of Country News, Stock and Land or The Weekly Times?
+Did you grow up on a farm, work in agribusiness, study or work in food and agriculture education and training?
+Perhaps you've downshifted from a farm into Benalla, are considering doing so, or are simply curious about where your food comes from.
+Meeting TimesBi-monthly on the 3rd Friday commencing in March - 10 to 12

 All